11 minute read

 Lifecycle callbacks

-• Client#beforeConnect - invoked each time before connection to STOMP broker is attempted.
+• Client#beforeConnect — invoked each time before connecting to the STOMP broker.
 You can modify connection parameters and other callbacks.
-On v6+ you can set an async function for this callback.
+On v6+, this callback may be async.

-• Client#onConnect - invoked for each time STOMP broker connects and STOMP handshake is complete.
+• Client#onConnect — invoked each time the broker connects and the STOMP handshake completes.

-• Client#onDisconnect - invoked after each graceful disconnection.
-If the connection breaks because of an error or network failure, it will not be called.
+• Client#onDisconnect — invoked after each graceful disconnection.
+If the connection breaks due to an error or network failure, it is not called.

-• Client#onWebSocketClose - when the WebSocket closes.
-It is the most reliable way of knowing that the connection has terminated.
+• Client#onWebSocketClose — invoked when the WebSocket closes.
+This is the most reliable way to detect that the connection terminated.

 Frame callbacks

-• Client#onUnhandledMessage - typically brokers will send messages corresponding to subscriptions.
-However, brokers may support concepts beyond the standard definition of STOMP - for example, RabbitMQ supports concepts of temporary queues.
-This callback will be invoked if any message is received that is not linked to a subscription.
+• Client#onUnhandledMessage — typically, brokers send messages corresponding to subscriptions.
+However, some brokers support concepts beyond standard STOMP (for example, RabbitMQ temporary queues).
+This callback is invoked if a message is received that is not linked to a subscription.

-• Client#onUnhandledReceipt - you should prefer Client#watchForReceipt.
-If there is any incoming receipt for which there is no active watcher, this callback will be invoked.
+• Client#onUnhandledReceipt — prefer Client#watchForReceipt.
+If a receipt arrives with no active watcher, this callback is invoked.

-• Client#onUnhandledFrame - it will be invoked if broker sends a non standard STOMP Frame.
+• Client#onUnhandledFrame — invoked if the broker sends a non-standard STOMP frame.

 Updated: